Frequently Asked Questions

 Are ALEKS Placement Assessments proctored?

-in the JavALab computer lab on campus.
+on campus in the JavALab (Rhode Hall 308).
 You may make appointments

-for proctored subsequent assessments with Mark Cortez, JavALab coordinator,
+for proctored assessments with Mark Cortez, JavALab coordinator.
+It is preferred

 Can I retake the ALEKS Placement Assessment immediately?